 The development of the District Technology Strategic Plan involved active participation by all District stakeholders.
 Several planning sessions were conducted by the DETS Executive Committee to digest and discuss the recommendations of the PlanNet study and outline how to best address the recommendations.
 The Executive Committee collectively agreed to steps to be taken and decided on the make-up of the four technology committees.

 The Executive Committee then held several planning sessions to discuss the various elements of the strategic plan.
 At each step, the thoughts and recommendations of the group were captured and sent back for review and clarification.
 Once the process, overview, and vision were completed, the plan was forwarded to the four technology committees to develop specific goals and objectives.
-Once they were completed and all committees had the opportunity to review and comment on one another’s work, the Executive Committee consolidated and developed the final District Technology Strategic Planning document.
+Once they were completed, and all committees had the opportunity to review and comment on one another’s work, the Executive Committee consolidated and developed the final District Technology Strategic Planning document.

 The DETS Executive Committee recognizes and believes strongly that the DTSP needs to be aligned with other planning documents and processes (e.g. District Strategic Plan and College Information Technology Plans).
 Many of these other plans were still under development as the DTSP was completed.
 It is the intent of the DETS Executive Committee to reconvene in the fall of 2010 to review and ensure alignment with the final versions of the other planning documents and develop more clearly defined outcome measurements to the DTSP’s goals and strategies.